litance/litance/README.md

 # Hi there, I'm Litance! 👋

 Welcome to my GitHub profile!
-I'm a passionate developer with an interest in various technologies and a love for coding.
+I am a Computer Science student, currently working on implementing all ideas, including but not limited to: Deep Learning, Machine Learning, OpenCV, Data Analysis, Web Development, Program Development.
 Here's a bit about me:

 ## 🚀 About Me